-• Dumfries and Galloway Council (DGC), as Building Standards authority, must be satisfied that suitable provision has been made for drainage and prevention of flood risk.
+Dumfries and Galloway Council (DGC), as Building Standards authority, must be satisfied that suitable provision has been made for drainage and prevention of flood risk.
 Any proposed scheme should be designed and constructed to meet the Technical Standards for compliance with the Building (Scotland) Regulations 2004, as amended.

 H. DGC should be given the opportunity to inspect drainage features during and after construction.
-As-built drawings of drainage features shall upon completion be submitted to Planning for consideration by the Flood Team in DGC Infrastructure and Commissioning Service.
+As built SuDS must have been as agreed by the Council's Roads, Planning, and Building Standards Services.
+As built drawings of SuDS must be submitted to the Council which may hold them for record purposes.

-5 Drainage Impact Assessment 8(DIA)
+5 Drainage Impact Assessment (DIA)